 "Most businesses take steps to secure their physical assets ― they lock the door, set the alarm, and so on," offers Rob.
 "But often those same businesses won't secure their data.

-“They’ll allow password sharing and they’ll let people copy data to USB sticks, so employees can walk out of the business with the whole client database, and then take that to a competitor.”
+"They'll allow password sharing and they'll let people copy data to mobile devices and USB sticks, so employees can walk out of the business with the whole client database, and then take that to a competitor."

-“You can restrict the use of USB storage devices by using software like Trend Worry-Free Business Security to lock down the USB ports on your computers,” explains Rob.
+"You can restrict the use of external storage devices by using software like Trend Worry-Free Business Security," explains Rob.

-“You need to decide which employees can be trusted to use USB sticks at work,” he adds.
-“For example, limit access to one or two machines which are used by managers.
-Then if other employees need to save data to USB, they need to ask permission.”
+"You need to decide which employees should be allowed to save data to mobile devices at work," he adds.
+"If other employees need to save data, they need to ask permission."